ColinFendrick/VueJS/notes-vue.md

 Use the computed output to get calculated data.
 - Computed is used like a data object (not an invoked function)
 - Computed properties analyzes code and only recalculates as needed

+### Watch Object
+Set up a property to watch (from `data`)

+Vue JS sends the value of the watched data piece to the function in the watch object.
+This is mostly used for async tasks.